 - Feelings – How does the tester feel about all this?

-SBT metrics to watch out for
+Session Based Testing (SBT) metrics to watch out for

 The session report will contain a mix of quantitative and qualitative results which will be discussed between stakeholders during the debriefing held at the end of a session or series of sessions.

 Among the session metrics which serve to give a representation of the status of system following SBT are the following: